usmanmusa1920/flask-unity/docs/example/create_models.rst

     def __repr__(self):
       return f"{self.choice_text}"

 After pasting them, save the file.
-From here we can now create a migration for our `ExamQuestionModel and ExamChoiceModel` models using alembic, check how to `create migration <https://sakyum.readthedocs.io/en/latest/database.html>`_ using alembic in sakyum, but we are going to skip that and just play with `api`.
+From here we can now create a migration for our `ExamQuestionModel and ExamChoiceModel` models using alembic, check how to `create migration <https://sakyum.readthedocs.io/en/latest/database.html>`_ using alembic in sakyum, but we are going to skip this and just play with `api`.

 Play with api
 -------------